‘An apostle of nonviolence’: International papers react to John Hume’s death

 All of today’s papers pay tribute to John Hume in their front pages #RIPJohnHume pic.twitter.com/h7m86Oj2I0— NewsBrands Ireland (@newsbrandsirl) August 4, 2020

-French paper Le Monde describes Hume as “a giant of peace, a Catholic nationalist who worked tirelessly in Northern Ireland to silence the guns for the four decades of his career in politics.”
+French paper Le Monde describes Mr Hume as “a giant of peace, a Catholic nationalist who worked tirelessly in Northern Ireland to silence the guns for the four decades of his career in politics”.

 The Guardian obituary notes “over almost 30 turbulent years he decisively influenced the way that successive British and Irish administrations handled their common Northern Ireland problem and monitored their efforts to quell the civil disorder and political deadlock”.

-Arthur Beesley writes in The Financial Times that Hume “rejected violence as the relentless cycle of killings threatened to spill over into civil war” and “played a pivotal role in coaxing the outlawed Irish Republican Army to stop its militant campaign to force Britain from Northern Ireland”.
+Arthur Beesley writes in the Financial Times that Mr Hume “rejected violence as the relentless cycle of killings threatened to spill over into civil war” and “played a pivotal role in coaxing the outlawed Irish Republican Army to stop its militant campaign to force Britain from Northern Ireland”.